wp-plugins/visitor-maps/readme.txt

 Probably not.
 Google analytics, webalizer, etc. are already good free web tracking statistics tools.
 I would still like to hear from you if you have an idea of how I can improve this.
 If your suggestion is useful and easy to code, I might add it.
 [Contact Mike Challis](http://www.642weather.com/weather/contact_us.php)

+= Does this work on WPMU or BuddyPress? =
+Yes, If you use WPMU or BuddyPress you can have multiple blogs with individual visitor maps on each one.
+On WPMU you would install it in `plugins`, not `mu-plugins`.
+Then each blog owner can have his own settings.

 = Is this plugin available in other languages? =